CMingTseng/AndroidRTSPLib/README.md

     3) ip: the ip address of server(AndroidRTSPLib)
        port: the port of server(AndroidRTSPLib)
        option: inclued  screen, camera and movie
+    4) port:   the default port is 1234, you can change it int source code, in file "MainActivity.java"
+                  "private int mOriginPort = 1234;" to whatever you want.
-    4) screen: the client(media player) can display server's screen image living.
+       screen: the client(media player) can display server's screen image live.
-       camera: the client(media player) can display server's camera image living.
+       camera: the client(media player) can display server's camera image live.
-       movie:  the client(media player) can display movie on server's SD card. but first, you need rename your movie as "movie.mp4" and put the movie int the following path "/AndroidRTSPLib/movie.mp4"
+       movie:  the client(media player) can display movie on server's SD card. but first, you need rename your movie as "movie.mp4" and put the movie int the your SD card path with "(SDcard root path)/AndroidRTSPLib/movie.mp4"
                if you want to play a 3gp or avi movie, you need to change the source code like:

                    int the file “MainActivity.java”: